Addressing Dishonesty and AI

 Discourage Students from using AI and Other Resources in Dishonest Ways

-Plagiarism in college essay and paper writing is not a new phenomenon; “fraternity files,” where copies of exams and essay prompts were carefully collected and consulted, were in operation over half a century ago at universities and colleges.
-Paper mills are easy to find on the web today, and with the advent of artificial intelligence interfaces like ChatGPT that mimic college level writing, you might be worried that your students will be tempted to take shortcuts that will rob them of valuable learning opportunities.
-But the good news is that there are multiple, research-based practices that can be used to minimize student cheating on essays and papers.
-In this guide, we describe eight such practices and provide brief examples of how to use them.
+Plagiarism in college essay and paper writing is not a new phenomenon.
+"Fraternity files,” where copies of exams and essay prompts were carefully collected and consulted, were in operation over half a century ago at universities and colleges.
+Paper mills have been easy to find on the web for years.
+Add to those the advent of generative artificial intelligence platforms like ChatGPT that mimic college level writing, and you might be worried that students will be tempted to take shortcuts that will rob them of valuable learning opportunities.

 1. Use more frequent, low-stakes assessments instead of high-stakes assessments.

-When students believe that a single assessment or assignment will determine their success or failure in a course, students may decide it is safer to cheat than to risk a low grade.
+When students believe that a single assessment or assignment will determine their success or failure in a course, they may decide it is safer to cheat than to risk a low grade.
 Instead of one or two essays being large determinants of students’ grades, you should consider two alternatives.
 First, consider smaller, more frequent essays that carry less weight for students’ final average.
 This works best if essays are iterative and help students practice similar analytic or thinking skills again and again.
 Second, and perhaps even more effectively, consider small writing assignments that build toward a larger essay: students turn in pieces of an essay throughout the semester and revise those pieces using instructor and / or peer feedback to create a final, stronger version.

 With both these approaches, students perceive these writing assignments as lower-stakes assignments, feel supported by the instructor, and see assessment as a way to learn rather than a performance that might sink their grade.
 This plan for their learning should be communicated to students.
 Another benefit to these approaches is that the instructor will learn more about the students by seeing their writing and thinking develop across essays; this personalizing of writing assignments also minimizes cheating.
 Finally, instructors can structure the use of the feedback they give to students in such a way that students are required to integrate new ideas into the next essay.
 Writing in these course designs is personal, meaningful, and designed to help students, not threaten them.